 Americans have been met with price increases at the supermarket, gas pump and dealer lots over the past year.
 As the Federal Reserve works to quell the inflation incurred from the pandemic there will be some growing pains hitting all facets of borrowing — auto loans included — while the Central Bank helps the economy return to normal.

-The May Fed meeting brought a steep change moving the federal funds rate to 0.75-1 percent.
-And this week’s meeting brought forward similar intent, all with the focus on controlling inflation by raising the benchmark rate to 1.50-1.75.
+The July Fed meeting brought a steep change moving the federal funds rate to 2.25-2.5 percent.
+And September’s meeting brought forward similar intent, all with the focus on controlling inflation by raising the benchmark rate for the third straight meeting, now set at 3-3.25 percent.

 How to save money regardless of the rate hike